kolakkeerthana/kolakkeerthana/README.md

 Hi, I’m Keerthana Kola graduated from University of Massachusetts, Boston with a major in Information Technology (4.0 CGPA).
 A member of Beta Gama Sigma community honored to the business students and scholars in business programs.

+✅ I can design and deploy predictive models using machine learning, clustering, and classification techniques in Python

 ✅ I can develop functional dashboards with relevant KPIs in Tableau and Power BI

 ✅ I can write complex, efficient SQL queries/scripts to extract data